samalba/image-spider/README.md

 *** Method: DELETE ***

-* Description: Delete the result set for the specified URL.
+* Description: Delete the result set for the specified URL, including any associated images, any descendant children URLs, and any images associated with them.
+* QueryString options:
+    * `url`: string url.
 * Returns:
     * Status: `204 No Content` or `404 Not Found` (depending on URL)